Sanrrone/multiGenomicContext/README.md

 # External useful tools
 check for these tools to extract some useful information from your data:

-* [multiGenomicContext](https://github.com/Sanrrone/multiGenomicContext): Check the genomic context of several genomes or sequence just providing the GBK files.

 * [fetchMyLineage](https://github.com/Sanrrone/fetchMyLineage): Return the complete lineage of your organism just providing the genus and species names.